Skip to Content

 But, if you snag an Alaskan cruise deal as I did, the 7-day Alaska return cruise was less expensive than the cost of a one-way flight.
 Additionally, I could extend my vacation by seven days (happy dance!).

-When sailing out of Vancouver, Sapphire Princess, Majestic Princess, and Grand Princess offer 14-day or seven-day back-to-back itineraries.
+When sailing out of Vancouver, the Grand, Island, Coral, Discovery and Sapphire Princess offer 14-day or seven-day back-to-back itineraries.
 When considering a 14-day or back-to-back itinerary, compare the prices of the two options.

 Sometimes, it’s cheaper to book two one-week cruises than one 14-day vacation.
 Especially when there are perks such as free onboard credit, you’ll double your credit by choosing two cruises instead of one.